-Sense data held within the drive for the host is transferred to the host during a data-in phase.
-The sense data is valid after CHECK CONDITION status has been reported to the host, or when a command is terminated with an unexpected BUS FREE.
+The REQUEST SENSE command transfers sense data held within the drive to the host during a data-in phase.
+The data is valid in the following circumstances:

+- After reporting CHECK CONDITION status to the host. - After a command has terminated with an unexpected BUS FREE. - Immediately after the following commands which cause tape motion: